 1) Understand what key you want to play in

-Most musicians don’t actually decide on a key signature before they start playing unless they need to come up with another section to a song that is already in a particular key.
+Most musicians don’t actually decide on a key signature before they start playing unless they need to come up with another section to a song that is already in a particular key – you can learn the song structure of some of the most popular songs of all time with Guitar Tricks.

 Composers may decide on a key signature before they start because of the reason I just mentioned above, but most people don’t do this kind of thing unless it’s for a learning exercise.